Top Medical Centers for Veterans Across the U.S.

 Founded after the Civil War, domiciliaries provide housing and assistance for homeless and economically disadvantaged veterans.
 The domiciliary program has been combined with the Mental Health Residential Rehabilitation and Treatment Programs (MH RRTPs).
 Together these programs work to address issues including homelessness, mental health, addiction and community integration.

 LGBT Veteran Care

 LGBT and related identity veterans can receive specialized care at any VA medical center across the country.
-Each VA facility employs a LGBT Veteran Care Coordinator (VCC) to assist these veterans in accessing their desired service.
-LGBT and related identity services include:
+Each VA facility employs an LGBT Veteran Care Coordinator (VCC) to assist these veterans in accessing their desired service.

 - Addiction treatment

 - Cancer screening